 On December 18, 2015, the Parent Company issued and listed its 20.0 million perpetual preferred shares (P1.0 par value) Series 3 with the PSE (the 3rd tranche).
-The preferred shares' offer price is P100 per share and issued to various subscribers in two subseries - PNX3A and PNX3B (see Note 28.2).
+The preferred shares' offer price is P100 per share and issued to various subscribers in two subscribes - PNX3A and PNX3B (see Note 28.2).

-The $3^{rd}$ tranche of preferred shares have the same features with the $1^{st}$ and $2^{nd}$ tranche of preferred shares except for the following:
+The 3rd tranche of preferred shares have the same features with the 1st and 2nd tranche of preferred shares except for the following:

-(a) Dividend rates: PNX3A PNX3B 7.43% per annum 8.11% per annum (b) Dividend payment dates: 18 and December 1 shares shall be calcu paid quarterly in arr dividend period bas bayable on March 18, June 18, September 8 on each year.
-The dividends on these lated on a 30/360 day basis and shall be ears on the last day of each three-month ed on the offer price calculated in respect ch dividend period, as and if declared by y's BOD. (c) Debt-to-equity ratio: 1 ny shall maintain a debt-to-equity ratio of life of these preferred shares.
+(a) Dividend rates: PNX3A 7.43% per annum PNX3B 8.11% per annum the Parent Company's BOD.

+(b) Dividend payment dates: Dividends shall be payable on March 18, June 18, September

+18 and December 18 on each year.
+The dividends on these shares shall be calculated on a 30/360 day basis and shall be paid quarterly in arrears on the last day of each three-month dividend period based on the offer price calculated in respect of each share for each dividend period, as and if declared by

+(c) Debt-to-equity ratio: The Parent Company shall maintain a debt-to-equity ratio of

+3:1 throughout the life of these preferred shares.